 The Transhumance Festival

-On the morning of Pentecost Day, 3,000 white merino sheep and a few goats and donkeys, flood the streets of Saint-Rémy, led by shepherds dressed in traditional costumes.
+On the morning of Pentecost Day, 3,000 white merino sheep and a few goats and donkeys flood the streets of Saint-Rémy, with shepherds dressed in traditional costumes.

 On the day of the Transhumance Festival, the town of Saint-Rémy also hosts a cheese fair and a flea market.

 Monastery of Saint-Paul-de-Mausole

-It currently houses a psychiatric hospital and, as a result, visiting is subject to the number of people there at any one time in order to maintain the tranquillity of the place.
+It currently houses a psychiatric hospital and, as a result, visiting is subject to the number of people there at any one time to maintain the tranquillity of the place.

 Visit the website of Saint-Paul-de-Mausole [in French]